Mars habitat: Medical

 In 1999, NASA's Johnson Space Center published Medical Aspects of Exploration Missions as part of the Decadal Survey.
-On a small mission it might be possible to have one be a medical doctor and another be a paramedic, out of a crew of perhaps 4–6 people, however on a larger mission with 20 people there could also be a nurse and options like minor surgery might be possible.
-Two major categories for space would be emergency medical care and then more advanced care, dealing with a wide range concerns due to space-travel.
-For very small crews its difficult to treat a wide range issues with advanced care, whereas with a team with an overall size of 12–20 on Mars there could be multiple doctors and nurses, in addition to EMT-level certifications.
-While not at the level of a typical Earth hospital this would transition medical are beyond basic options typical of very small crew sizes (2–3) where the accepted risk is higher.
+On a small mission, it might be possible to have one person be a medical doctor and another be a paramedic, out of a crew of perhaps 4–6 people, however on a larger mission with 20 people there could also be a nurse and options like minor surgery might be possible.
+Two major categories of medical attention needs for space would be emergency medical care and then more advanced care, dealing with a wide range concerns due to space-travel.
+For very small crews, it is difficult to treat a wide range of issues with advanced care, whereas with a team of overall size12–20 on Mars, there could be multiple doctors and nurses, in addition to EMT-level certifications.
+While not at the level of a typical Earth hospital, this would transition medical care beyond basic options typical of very small crew sizes (2–3) where the accepted risk is higher.

 With a modest number of Mars inhabitants and medical crew, robot-assisted surgery could be considered.
-A crew member would operate the robot with help via telecommunications from Earth.
+A crew member could operate the robot with help via telecommunications from Earth.
 Two examples of medical-care situations that have been mentioned in regard to people on Mars is how to deal with a broken leg and an appendicitis.
 One concern is to stop what would otherwise be a minor injury from becoming life-threatening due to restrictions on the amount of medical equipment, training, and the time-delay in communication with Earth.
-The time delay for a one way message ranges from 4 to 24 minutes, depending.
+The time delay for a one way message ranges from 4 to 24 minutes.
 A response to a message takes that time, the delay processing the message and creating a reply, plus the time for that message to travel to Mars (another 4 to 24 minutes).

 Examples of acute medical emergency scenarios for Mars missions: